Skip to main content

 1st Set: Southwest Christian 25, New Life Academy 22

 Southwest Christian and New Life Academy were in a back-and-forth first set in the other Class 2A quarterfinal Thursday afternoon.
-The Stars, who finished state runner-up last year, led 6-2 early, but found themselves behind 19-17 late before going on a 6-1 run led by Breanna Beckering, who had seven kills in the set.
+The Stars, who finished as state runner-up last year, led 6-2 early but found themselves behind 19-17 late before going on a 6-1 run led by Breanna Beckering, who had seven kills in the set.

 The Eagles got within 23-22, but they couldn’t stop Beckering in the end.